-- People to access fair work, to learn and develop new skills and to live happy and healthy lives - Places that are sustainable, and attractive to live and work in and where enterprise thrives - Planet meeting our needs in a way that will allow future generations to meet theirs, with a focus on reduction of greenhouse gas emissions (sustainability).
+People - to access fair work, to learn and develop new skills and to live happy and healthy lives

+Places - that are sustainable, and attractive to live and work in and where enterprise thrives

+Planet - meeting our needs in a way that will allow future generations to meet theirs, with a focus on reduction of greenhouse gas emissions (sustainability).

 We need to do this against the backdrop of the UK's exit from the European Union (EU), and the global COVID-19 pandemic.
 We need to collaborate to enable a net zero recovery and to address our shared and interrelated challenges.
 Business as usual is not an option, as the cost of inaction will be too great.
 We need to think globally, act locally, and meet our needs in a way that allows future generations to meet theirs.
+Feedback from the public consultation has emphasised the need to prioritise environmental choices that must be central to the region's identity.